Culinary School Pros and Cons: How to Decide If It’s For You

 Study with a Variety of Chef Instructors in Culinary School

 In culinary school, students have the opportunity to learn from and interact with multiple Chef Instructors throughout their programs.
-These industry professionals include Certified Executive Chefs®, James Beard Award-winners, chefs who have worked in Michelin Star restaurants, and restaurant owners.
-This means exposure to a variety of worldviews, techniques, and culinary styles.
+These industry professionals include Certified Executive Chefs®, James Beard Award-winners, chefs who have worked in Michelin Star restaurants, and restaurant/foodservice business owners.
+This means as a student in culinary school, you are exposed to a variety of worldviews, techniques, and culinary styles.

-Access to these experienced culinary experts also may provide opportunities for mentorship as well as ongoing networking.
-Some graduates even build long-term relationships with their Chef Instructors, and personally stay in touch throughout their careers for advice.
-From tips on working your way up in a busy kitchen to embarking on the journey of entrepreneurship, these passionate teachers are eager to share their knowledge after having paved the way for future generations of culinarians.
+Access to these experienced culinary experts also may provide opportunities for mentorship, as well.
+Some graduates even build long-term relationships with their Chef Instructors, and personally stay in touch throughout their careers for advice and camaraderie.* From tips on working your way up in a busy kitchen to embarking on the journey of entrepreneurship, teachers are usually eager to share their knowledge.

-With their diverse backgrounds, our large group of Chef Instructors can give students a more well-rounded culinary education than if they simply learned from one executive chef or mentor on the job.
+With their diverse backgrounds, Chef Instructors who have had their own success can provide students with a more well-rounded culinary education than if they simply learned from one executive chef or a mentor on the job.

 “You have mentors in a restaurant setting, but you won’t get the variety.
 At Escoffier, you’re exposed to 10+ executive chefs, and you’re surrounded by them every day.
 There’s a wealth of mentorship at your fingertips.”*